Tokyo's Tiffany Building up for sale as market recovers-sources

-The 10-storey building, which houses the flagship store of jewelers Tiffany & Co (TIF.N), is located in the center of the upmarket Ginza area, one of the most luxurious shopping districts in the world.
+The 10-storey building, which houses the flagship store of jewelers Tiffany & Co, is located in the centre of the upmarket Ginza area, one of the most luxurious shopping districts in the world.

 Property owners are looking to tap demand from investors betting that Tokyo’s property market has hit the bottom and is set to recover.